walshbr/introduction-to-text-analysis/issues/google_ngram.md

 <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=scandal&year_start=1600&year_end=2000&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Cscandal%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>

 It appears like something fairly dramatic happened around 1660 that caused a massive spike in the usage of 'scandal.'
 This in itself could be significant, but we might be interested in more nuanced readings of this data.
-In, say, bigrams containing
+In, say, bigrams containing scandal like 'political scandal' and 'religious scandal' to see when certain types of scandals come into prominence.
+The NGram Viewer allows for a number of nuanced searches that you can read about [here](https://books.google.com/ngrams/info):

 iframe of scandal, scandals, scandalous <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=scandal%2Cscandals%2Cscandalous&year_start=1600&year_end=2000&corpus=15&smoothing=3&share=&direct_url=t1%3B%2Cscandal%3B%2Cc0%3B.t1%3B%2Cscandals%3B%2Cc0%3B.t1%3B%2Cscandalous%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>